AtheerAlanizi/Projectcs292/README.md

 # Travis CI tool integration
 Unfortunately Travis CI tool integration did not work we tried to fix the issue, but run out of time.
 # Contributors
-Prepared by Noura Alosaimi, Lojain Alzaide & Njoud Mohammed, Fay aldhwihi
+Prepared by Noura Alosaimi, Lojain Alzaide & Njoud Mohammed, Fay aldhwihi , AtheerAlanizi